yt-dlp/yt-dlp/README.md

     --fragment-retries RETRIES       Number of retries for a fragment (default is 10), or "infinite" (DASH, hlsnative and ISM)
-    --skip-unavailable-fragments     Skip unavailable fragments (DASH, hlsnative
+    --skip-unavailable-fragments     Skip unavailable fragments for DASH,
-                                     and ISM)
+                                     hlsnative and ISM (default)
+                                     (Same as --no-abort-on-unavailable-fragment)
-    --abort-on-unavailable-fragment  Abort downloading when some fragment is not available
+    --abort-on-unavailable-fragment  Abort downloading if a fragment is unavailable (Same as --no-skip-unavailable-fragments)
-    --keep-fragments                 Keep downloaded fragments on disk after downloading is finished; fragments are
+    --keep-fragments                 Keep downloaded fragments on disk after downloading is finished
-                                     erased by default
+    --no-keep-fragments              Delete downloaded fragments after downloading
+                                     is finished (default)
     --buffer-size SIZE               Size of download buffer (e.g. 1024 or 16K) (default is 1024)
-    --no-resize-buffer               Do not automatically adjust the buffer size.
-By default, the buffer size is automatically resized from an initial value
+    --resize-buffer                  The buffer size is automatically resized from an initial value of --buffer-size (default)
-                                     of SIZE.
+    --no-resize-buffer               Do not automatically adjust the buffer size
     --http-chunk-size SIZE           Size of a chunk for chunk-based HTTP downloading (e.g. 10485760 or 10M) (default
                                      is disabled).
 May be useful for bypassing bandwidth throttling imposed by a webserver
                                      (experimental)
-    --playlist-reverse               Download playlist videos in reverse order --playlist-random                Download playlist videos in random order --xattr-set-filesize             Set file xattribute ytdl.filesize with
+    --playlist-reverse               Download playlist videos in reverse order --no-playlist-reverse            Download playlist videos in default order --playlist-random                Download playlist videos in random order --xattr-set-filesize             Set file xattribute ytdl.filesize with
                                      expected file size